sorani-dev/pixabay_image_finder/README.md

-# Getting Started with Create React App
+# React & Material UI Project Using The PixaBay API

+from video by Traversy Media (Brad Traversy)

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).